-The E-Lab has twenty workstations (located within the Library past the circulation desk, turn left and go straight).
+The E-Lab is located behind the circulation desk.
 The facility is used by faculty, students and staff learning to utilize information technology and Internet resources in biomedical research.

-Twenty-Four Hour Study Rooms (located on the second floor, MEB):
+Twenty-Four Hour Study Rooms (located in front of the library):